alpersonalwebsite/learn-typescript/README.md

 * ADMIN is 22

-Or, we can even set the value of each number of the set
+Or, we can even default the values of each number of the set.

 ```ts
 enum Role {
   USER = 20,